 In 2003, she formed a collaboration of students, community members, and local nonprofit, civic and business leaders to respond to the lack of after-school programs at John Muir High School.
-This led to the formation of Mustangs on the Move, which provides educational and enrichment activities on Muir's campus.
-Jaylene also served on the reinvention team that guided the high school's restructuring into small learning academies, and she spearheaded the coalition that developed the partnership-sponsored Apprenticeship Preparation Program that prepares high-risk and gang-affiliated individuals for construction careers.
+This led to the formation of Mustangs on the Move, which provided educational and enrichment activities on Muir's campus for a decade.
+Jaylene also served on the reinvention team that guided the high school's restructuring into small learning academies, and she spearheaded the launch of the Apprenticeship Preparation Program, which prepares community members returning home from incarceration for careers in the construction trades.

-Jaylene is also the founder of the J. L. Moseley Company, which develops and manages commercial real estate in Northwest Pasadena and Altadena with the goal of promoting neighborhood renewal and empowerment.
+Jaylene is also the founder of the J. L. Moseley Company, which developed and managed commercial real estate in Northwest Pasadena and Altadena for two decades, with the goal of promoting neighborhood renewal and empowerment.
 Past efforts include successfully mobilizing a task force of residents, youth, businesses and city agencies to revitalize a blighted section of Lincoln Avenue near John Muir High School.
 Strongly committed to sustainability, the company developed the first Gold LEED-Certified building in Pasadena in 2006.
 Jaylene also managed, pro bono, the 2007 development of the Mothers' Club Gold LEED-Certified building.

 Jaylene's numerous awards for community leadership and sustainable development practices include: